MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 5. In **Select short-term goals**, specify how you want to back up to short-term storage on disk.
 In **Retention range**, you specify how long you want to keep the data on disk.
 In **Synchronization frequency**,  you specify how often you want to run an incremental backup to disk.
 If you don't want to set a back up interval, you can select **Just before a recovery point** so that DPM will run an express full backup just before each recovery point is scheduled.

+    > [!NOTE]
+    > SQL Server databases that are log-shipped, in read-only mode, or that use the simple recovery model do not support incremental backup.
+Recovery points are created for each express full backup only.
+For all other SQL Server databases, synchronization transfers a transaction log backup, and recovery points are created for each incremental synchronization and express full backup.
+The transaction log is a serial record of all the transactions that have been performed against the database since the transaction log was last backed up.

 6. If you want to store data on tape for long-term storage, in **Specify long-term goals**, indicate how long you want to keep tape data (1-99 years).
 In Frequency of backup specify how often backups to tape should run.
 The frequency is based on the retention range you've specified:

     -   When the retention range is 1-99 years, you can select backups to occur daily, weekly, bi-weekly, monthly, quarterly, half-yearly, or yearly.